blu1606/deadman-switch/traction/brand-identity/01-character-design.md

 - **Idle:** Breathe (`scale: 1.05` every 4s).

 ## 5. Mobile Considerations
-- On mobile, Kip lives in the Bottom Navigation Bar or Top Right corner.
+- On mobile, Kip acts as the "Status Indicator" in the Navbar.
-- Acts as the "Status Indicator".